canonical/edgex-demos/openvino-object-detection/README.md

 > sudo snap set edgex-device-usb-camera config.devicelist-protocols-usb-autostreaming=true
 > sudo snap restart edgex-device-usb-camera.device-usb-camera
 > ```

+Please have a look at [edgex-device-usb-camera](https://github.com/edgexfoundry/device-usb-camera/tree/main/docs/guides) for additional video options and configurations.

 ### 3. (Mosquitto) Setup MQTT Broker
 Install the mosquitto broker, or any other MQTT broker.
 We use port 1883 for MQTT (without TLS).